How the entire U.S. came to drink out of a vessel never meant for human lips.

 Oliver, Fitz, and other insiders made the same point.
 The shaker glass seems to fill lovers of fine beer with something of an inferiority complex: As long as people drink draft from a glass never intended for human lips, how will they ever see beer as more than mildly intoxicating Wonder Bread?

 Oliver compares the way Americans perceive beer to how they perceive its competitor, wine.
 "Talk to any wine retailer: What he sells is 90 percent bulk wine," he says.
 "Bag in box and a jug with a finger loop.
 Beer has the same kind of market distribution: 10 percent craft beer and imports, and 90 percent industrial.
 Yellow fizzy flavorless stuff.
 But when we think of wine, we think of the top 10 percent.
 And when we think about beer, we think about the 90."

 Changing glassware, he hopes, will change perceptions.
 He thinks bars will probably transition to using the nonic pint, which stacks easily like the shaker, but offers a narrower mouth (for foam retention) and bulging sides to grasp (keeps beer cooler).

-Could the nonic be Lewis' "majestic pint"?
-He argues specifically in support of tulip-shaped glasses, but probably he'd see any pint-sized vessel as an improvement.
+Could the nonic be Professor Lewis's "majestic pint"?
+He argues specifically in support of tulip-shaped glasses, but perhaps he'd see any pint-sized vessel as an improvement.

-Still, arguing for a "return" to a lovelier American pint tradition is tricky.
-For unlike the U.K., where having a pint is a legally protected social institution, Americans have never had a beer culture that revolves around that measure.
-We've done flutelike glasses, German-style mugs, and of course, 12-ounce bottles, but we've never made much of a tradition out of 16 ounces.
+Still, arguing for a more proper pint tradition is tricky in the U.S. Unlike the U.K., where having a pint is a legally protected social institution, Americans have never had a drinking culture that revolves around that precise measure of beer.
+We've done flutelike glasses, German-style mugs, and of course, 12-ounce bottles, but we've never made much of a tradition out of pints, per se.

 Except, that is, for the shaker glass.
 However misbegotten, it was the American pint.